BUILDING CAREERS THROUGH TACT

 TACT is the first and only program of its kind in the country.
 Its immersive, hands-on vocational training effectively prepares young people with ASD — who now represent one in 59 children between the ages of three through 17, for skilled trade careers that are the fastest growing and most difficult-to-fill professions in the country.
 Over its short history, TACT has made a tremendous difference in the Denver autism community, more than doubling its program offerings, supporting and training 400 participants in skilled trades, and connecting 80% of its working-age students to their first employment opportunities.

-Career paths focus on Auto Mechanics, Carpentry, Welding, and Computer Science.
+Career paths focus on Auto Mechanics, Carpentry, Welding, Computer Science, and Electrical.

 You must apply to join any of the career tracks.

 TACT students diagnose engine, mechanical, and electrical system problems through a hands-on approach on various automobiles.
 The ability to diagnose problems with engines as well as mechanical or electrical systems is highly in demand and affords many opportunities.

 The satisfaction of implementing repairs makes this career challenging, stimulating and financially rewarding.
 Students in the Automotive Service Technology Program work on a variety of cars, trucks and vehicles for an in-depth and thorough automotive education.